-For the 12-month reporting period, the fund's class IA shares posted a return of 6.06%, outperforming the fund's benchmark, the Russell 1000 Value Index, which returned 2.80%.
+For the 12-month reporting period, the fund's IA shares posted a decline of 8.27%, exactly in line with the fund's Russell 1000 Value Index benchmark, which also posted a loss of 8.27%.

-What were some holdings that helped fund performance relative to the benchmark?
+What were some holdings that helped fund performance?